MrJoy/BashFu/README.md

 #### `clock.sh`

 * `show_clock`: Show a clock-face, rounded to the nearest half-hour.
+Example: 🕗

 #### `rvm.sh`

 * `rvm_mode`: Show a dot depending on the active RVM configuration:
-    * White dot: Using system ruby (no RVM ruby active).
+    * White dot (⚪): Using system ruby (no RVM ruby active).
-    * Red dot: Using an RVM ruby, but NOT using an explicit gemset.
+    * Red dot (🔴): Using an RVM ruby, but NOT using an explicit gemset.
-    * Blue dor: Using an RVM ruby, AND using an explicit gemset.
+    * Blue dot (🔵): Using an RVM ruby, AND using an explicit gemset.
 * `rvm_ruby_details`: Show a string indicating which ruby, which version/patch-level, and which gemset are in use.
 Shows nothing if an RVM ruby isn't active.
 Adds one space after the string if an RVM ruby is active.